verdict-project/verdict-project.github.io/documentation/quick_start/index.md

 * TOC
 {:toc}

-# Quickstart Guide

 We will install VerdictDB, create a connection, and issue a simple query to VerdictDB.
 In this Quickstart Guide, we will use an MySQL database for VerdictDB's backend database.
-See [How to Connect](/getting_started/connection/) for the examples of connecting to other databases.
+See [How to Connect](http://docs.verdictdb.org/getting_started/connection/) for the examples of connecting to other databases.

 ## Install